-Governments have signed international treaties obliging them to take action against FGM.
+Governments have signed international treaties obliging them to take action against Female Genital Mutilation.
 Laws have been designed to be important tools to hold governments accountable for their obligations and duties under international law.

 However, members pointed out that although many African states have ratified international and regional human rights treaties addressing violence against women and girls, they do not always transpose them into national law and policy.